rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 # Version History

+* 5.3.5 - Fix issue where JSON Marshaling error was raised when receiving unexpected API response in the Force Password Reset action
 * 5.3.4 - Fix issue with space character in DN in modify object action | Enhanced LDAP logging | Fix issue with variable error when connection fails
 * 5.3.3 - Fix issue with escaping brackets in Query action
 * 5.3.2 - Improve LDAP connection handling